cp2k/cp2k-input-tools/README.md

 * `fromcp2k` .. create a JSON or YAML configuration file from a CP2K input file (includes validation)
 * `tocp2k` .. convert a JSON or YAML configuration back to CP2K's input file format (includes validation)
 * `cp2kgen` .. generate new input files based on a given input file and expressions to change parameters programmatically
+* `cp2kget` .. get values from a CP2K input file (most likely a restart file) given a path of sections and attribute

 For a description of the JSON/YAML formats used, see below.